Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 For groups you initiate and promote, I'd recommend getting the fee upfront rather than session by session.
 You will then have a definite commitment for the number of sessions in the series.
 You can of course offer a refund policy which I go into more in on my related page on life coaching agreements, at the bottom of this page.

-If you are asked for an organisation to quote for coaching a group, you could use the same format or charge a base rate for a given number of participants, say 10, and extra for each participant over that number.
+If you are asked to quote for coaching a group by an organisation, you could use the same format above or charge a base rate for a given number of participants, say 10, and extra for each participant over that number.

 There are advantage in offering packages of coaching sessions rather than charging as you go by session, hour or month.
 The client is then committed to work with you for a period of time to achieve their outcomes.
 Also by offering several different packages you can make your coaching affordable to a wider range of clients.